 - Little Busy Bees Preschool

-If you answered yes, then continue on to step two.
-If you answered no, then your child is ineligible.
+If yes, continue to Step Two.
+If no, your child is ineligible.
 Not sure?
-Contact Early Learning Services Director Justine Jimenez at (916) 617-4549 or through email at [email protected]
+Contact Home Run Business Manager Justine Jimenez at (916) 617-4549 or [email protected].

 Is your child currently enrolled in one of the following Washington Unified School District kindergartens for the 2018 – 2019 school year?